 You can submit publications in a different language than English to support your application; however we ask that all application material (for example, the application forms and the project description) are submitted in English.

-Yes, you are still able to enter the Awards, but the financial data help the Jury members assess the applications properly.
+Yes, you are still able to enter the Awards, but financial data helps the Jury members assess the applications properly.
 All such information is treated with utmost confidentiality, and will never be published or released, should you decide to provide it.

-Every application submitted after the early deadline, between September 24 (00:01 a.m.
-CET) and October 5 (midnight CET), will be charged a ate fee of 90 Euro per project/category.
+Every application submitted after the early deadline, between 7 October (00:01 a.m.
+CET) and 16 October (midnight CET), will be charged with an additional late fee of 120 Euro per project/category.
+Every application submitted after the late deadline, between 17 October (00:01 a.m.
+CET) and 26 October (midnight CET), will be charged with an additional final fee of 170 Euro per project/category.

 To finish your application(s), you’ll have to check out through our integrated shop-system.
 We kindly ask you to pay directly by credit card or to request an invoice.
 The invoice will automatically be sent to you via email.
 If paid by credit card, you’ll receive the payment confirmation via email.

-Invoices are payable immediately upon issue.
+Please consider: Invoices are payable immediately upon issue.
 Unpaid entries will be excluded from being shortlisted.
-In case your invoice needs to be changed, please contact the Awards team immediatley (firstname.lastname@example.org).
+In case your invoice needs to be changed, please contact the Awards team immediately (firstname.lastname@example.org).

-Unfortunately, due to the high number of entries we receive, we are not able to give individual feedback for entries.
+Unfortunately, due to the high number of entries we receive, we are not able to give individual feedback.